Oswald Pohl: Concentration camp administrator and WVHA chief

 Over time, Pohl's orbit of responsibility began to include the concentration camp system since he lived near the camp at Dachau and inspected them from time to time.
+He was promoted to SS-Gruppenführer on 30 January 1937, and Himmler gave him responsibility for all SS building construction in April.
 During the early establishment of the concentration camps in the mid-1930s, Pohl already recognized the economic potential of forced labor.
-Shortly after the Austrian Anschluss in March 1938, Pohl, who at this time was already administrative chief of the SS-Hauptamt, accompanied Himmler to the small town of Mauthausen where it was decided that the SS-operated German Earth and Stoneworks Corporation (DEST) would begin excavating granite, using concentration camp prisoners as slave laborers.
+Shortly after the Austrian Anschluss in March 1938, Pohl, who at this time was already administrative chief of the SS Main Office, accompanied Himmler to the small town of Mauthausen where it was decided that the SS-operated German Earth and Stoneworks Corporation (DEST) would begin excavating granite, using concentration camp prisoners as slave laborers.
 Administrative and financial authority for the camps and the SS Death's Head troops were conveyed to Pohl by 1938, which pitted him against his contemporary and peer, Theodor Eicke, particularly on matters of administration, budget, and building projects.

 In June 1939 Pohl became chief of both the Verwaltung und Wirtschaft Hauptamt (VuWHA) and the Hauptamt Haushalt und Bauten ("main bureau [for] budget and construction", part of the Reich's Ministry of the Interior).
+He was also given an administrative government post of Ministerialdirektor in the ministry.
 Himmler stated that: "The supervision of the economic matters of these institutions (concentration camps) and their application to work is the responsibility of SS Gruppenfuehrer Pohl".
 The day before the Wannsee Conference, 19 January 1942, Himmler consolidated all of the offices for which Pohl was responsible into one, creating the SS Main Economic and Administrative Office (Wirtschafts- und Verwaltungshauptamt; WVHA).
-While already a significant figure in the regime, Pohl's appointment as chief of the WVHA strengthened his position greatly.
-Behind Heinrich Himmler and Reinhard Heydrich, he eventually became the third most powerful figure in the SS.
+While already a significant figure in the regime, Pohl's appointment as chief of the WVHA strengthened his position.
+On 1 February 1942, Pohl was put in charge of all concentration camps, their construction, buildings, inmates and the economic benefits derived from their forced labor.
+On 20 April 1942, Pohl received his final promotion to SS-Obergruppenführer and General of the Waffen-SS.
+Behind Himmler and Reinhard Heydrich, he eventually became the third most powerful figure in the SS.
 Placing Pohl's position into perspective, historian Heinz Höhne wrote, "Four potent departments placed Pohl's hand firmly on the levers of power in the SS empire: he was in charge of the entire administration and supply of the Waffen-SS; he controlled the 20 concentration camps and 165 labor camps; he directed all SS and Police building projects; he was in charge of all SS economic enterprises."